Louis Carr

 John Louis Carr (born 28 January 1960) is a former speedway rider from England.

 Speedway career

 Carr reached the final of the British Speedway Championship in 1986.
 He rode in the top tier of British Speedway from 1976–1995, riding for various clubs.

-In 1979, he helped the Ellesmere Port Gunners win the Fours Championship during the 1979 National League season.
+In 1979, Carr helped the Ellesmere Port Gunners win the Fours Championship during the 1979 National League season.

-In 1985, he won the National League Pairs partnering Joe Owen for Ellesmere Port, during the 1985 National League season.
+In 1985, Carr won the National League Pairs partnering Joe Owen for Ellesmere Port, during the 1985 National League season.

-Eleven years later in 1990, he would win a second fours championship with Stoke Potters.
+Eleven years later in 1990, Carr would win a second fours championship with Stoke Potters.

 Family

-His brother Peter Carr was also a speedway rider.
+Carr's brother Peter was also a speedway rider.